-- Sullivan: 1 new unit at lower busway + 2 replacements - Davis: 3 new units (including Red Line platform redundant) + 2 replacements - Chinatown: 2 new units + 2 replacements and lobby rebuilds - North Station: 2 new units Valenti Way lobby to Orange Line platforms - State Street: 2 new units at City Hall entry + 2 replacements & lobby rebuild at OSMH - Mass Ave: 1 new unit at + 1 replacement - Broadway: 2 new units + 2 replacements - Jackson Square: 1 new unit + 1 replacement - Arlington: 3 new units at Berkeley exit / emergency entrance

-• Wellington: 3 new units + emergency egress and 2 replacement units
+- Sullivan: 1 new unit at lower busway + 2 replacements - Davis: 3 new units (including Red Line platform redundant) + 2 replacements - Chinatown: 2 new units + 2 replacements and lobby rebuilds - North Station: 2 new units Valenti Way lobby to Orange Line platforms - State Street: 2 new units at City Hall entry + 2 replacements & lobby rebuild at OSMH - Mass Ave: 1 new unit at + 1 replacement - Broadway: 2 new units + 2 replacements - Jackson Square: 1 new unit + 1 replacement - Arlington: 3 new units at Berkeley exit / emergency entrance - Wellington: 3 new units + emergency egress and 2 replacement units

-Update: The designs for each of the stations' elevators have been divided between four design firms and 30% designs have recently been completed for each.
-Funding to advance every project is not yet available and discussions are underway to identify which units will move forward first.
+Update: The designs for each of the stations' elevators have been divided between four design firms and 30% designs are complete for each.
+Designs are now being advanced to the 75% stage.
+Over the next year, select projects will be moved forward into final design and construction if funding becomes available.